FSC & PEFC – What do these certifications mean?

 What is the purpose of this regulation?

-The EUTR came into force in the UK on the 3rd March 2013.
-It bans illegal timber in the EU and required that companies that place wood or wood products on the EU market for the first time to assess the risk that those products may have come from an illegal source and act to mitigate any identified risk.
+The UKTR came into force in January 2021.
+It bans illegal timber in the UK and required that companies that place wood or wood products on the UK market for the first time to assess the risk that those products may have come from an illegal source and act to mitigate any identified risk.

 What does EE Olley & Sons do to ensure we meet these regulations?